Localization

-Provides text localization in the browser.
+Provides text localization via HTML

-attribute accepts a key from your translation dictionary, and will render the translated value at runtime.
+The <q2-loc> component can be used to add translated text to various parts of your application.
+The value attribute accepts a key from your translation dictionary, and will render the translated value at runtime.
 Alternatively, you can pass the translation key as text in the element to the same effect.

 translations: {